Financing your Education at LUCOM

 In preparing for medical school it is wise to begin the financial aid process as early as possible in order to secure the best funding for your education.
 This is especially true when it comes to competing for scholarships.
 The process of securing funding for your medical education can be broken down into four simple steps:

-1. Complete the FAFSA: Complete your FAFSA at StudentAid.Gov with your FSA ID and with Liberty’s school code (010392).
+- Complete the Free Application for Federal Student Aid (FAFSA).
+Complete your FAFSA at StudentAid.Gov with your FSA ID and with Liberty’s school code (010392).
 You must complete the FAFSA to be considered for federal and institutional aid.

-3. Apply for Loans: Learn about and apply for federal and private loans.
+- Apply for loans.
+Learn about and apply for federal and private loans.

-4. Complete Financial Check-In: Once you have submitted all requested documents and your financial aid is ready, complete Financial Check-In (FCI) before each term’s deadline to secure classes and avoid a late check-in fee.
-For step-by-step guidance and more information about FCI, please visit Financial Check-In Resources.
+- Complete Financial Check-In (FCI).
+Once you have submitted all necessary requirements for your financial aid eligibility, your next step is completing Financial Check-In (FCI) before each term’s deadline to secure your classes and avoid a $125 late check-in fee.
+For step-by-step guidance and more information about FCI, please visit the Liberty University FCI webpage.

 Liberty University, as permitted by federal regulation [34 CFR 668.41], electronically disseminates consumer information including The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act information.
 Upon request, the institution will provide a free paper copy.
 Anyone signing or processing financial aid forms or seeking information or assistance at Liberty University must read, understand, and comply with the requirements disclosed which are available 24 hours a day at Liberty.edu/consumerinfo.